msimerson/mail-dmarc/DEVELOP.md

 [The source code is hosted on GitHub](https://github.com/msimerson/mail-dmarc)

+# Beware of branches

+The two branches of concern are master and devel.
+Devel is where the action is, but the rides on that playground require Dist::Zilla.
+Seriously, you can't even run 'make test' in the devel branch without the D.Z.
+If you fear/loathe/hate the D.Z, stick with the release branch.

+The master branch is automatically updated when new releases are made in the devel branch.
+It contains all the automatically generated files that the devel branch doesn't, such as README, Makefile.PL, and Build.PL.
+It is identical to the distribution as you'd find it on CPAN, making it far easier for causual perl programmers to patch against.

 # Download the source

 To make changes or submit patches, visit the URL above and click the ***Fork*** button.
 Then clone your fork to your local disk with this git command: